ring-lang/ring/libraries/README.md

 * Big Number Library : Support arithmetic operations on huge numbers.
 * Fox Ring Library : Contains functions similar to Visual FoxPro.
 * Zero Library : Create lists and strings where the index starts from zero.
+* Tokens Library : A library to get Ring tokens from source code files or strings.